PixarAnimationStudios/ruby-jss/README.md

 All supported API Objects can be deleted

-Other useful classes:
+Other useful classes & modules:

 * {JSS::APIConnection} - An object representing the connection to the REST API
-* {JSS::DBConnection} - An object representing the connection to MySQL database, if used
+* {JSS::DBConnection} - An object representing the connection to MySQL database, if used.
 * {JSS::Server} - An encapsulation of some info about the JamfPro server, such as the version and license.
 An instance is available as an attribute of the {JSS::APIConnection} singleton.
 * {JSS::Client} - An object representing the local machine as a Casper-managed client, and JAMF-related info and methods
+* {JSS::ManagementHistory} - a module for handing the management history for Computers and Mobile Devices.
+It defines many read-only classes representing events in a machine's history.
+* {JSS::Scopable} - a module that handles Scope for those objects that can be scoped.
+It defines the Scope class used in those objects.
+* {JSS::MDM} - a module that handles sending MDM commands to Computers and Mobile Devices

 ## CONFIGURATION

 The {JSS::Configuration} singleton class is used to read, write, and use site-specific defaults for the JSS module.
-When the Module is required, the single instance of {JSS::Configuration} is created and stored in the constant {JSS::CONFIG}.
-At that time the system-wide file /etc/jss_gem.conf is examined if it exists, and the items in it are loaded into the attributes of {JSS::CONFIG}.
-The user-specific file ~/.jss_gem.conf then is examined if it exists, and any items defined there will override those values from the system-wide file.
+When ruby-jss is required, the single instance of {JSS::Configuration} is created and stored in the constant {JSS::CONFIG}.
+At that time the system-wide file /etc/ruby-jss.conf is examined if it exists, and the items in it are loaded into the attributes of {JSS::CONFIG}.
+The user-specific file ~/.ruby-hss.conf then is examined if it exists, and any items defined there will override those values from the system-wide file.

 The values defined in those files are used as defaults throughout the module.
 Currently, those values are only related to establishing the API connection.
-For example, if a server name is defined, then a :server does not have to be specified when calling {JSS::API#connect}.
-Values provided explicitly when calling JSS.api.connect will override the config values.
+For example, if a server name is defined, then a :server does not have to be specified when calling {JSS::APIConnection#connect}.
+Values provided explicitly when calling JSS::APIConnection#connect will override the config values.

 While the {JSS::Configuration} class provides methods for changing the values, saving the files, and re-reading them, or reading an arbitrary file, the files are text files with a simple format, and can be created by any means desired.
 The file format is one attribute per line, thus: